 Successful email delivery is the first piece of information upon which all other metrics are measured.
 This refers to how many contacts from your email list received the campaign in their inbox.
 You want to avoid 'bouncing' into the spam folder.
 Bounced emails can occur for a few reasons and, if left unattended, negatively affect your campaign metrics.

 The most important factor used to determine email acceptance by an internet service provider (ISP) comes from the sender reputation.
 With ShippingEasy's Customer Marketing, ShippingEasy is considered the sender.
 We make every attempt to keep our reputation solid to help with this metric.
 Get more insight on how delivery rates work.

-Other factors that play a part in maintaining high delivery rates include the campaigns content, recipients, and size of email list.
+Other factors that play a part in maintaining high delivery rates include the campaigns content, recipients, and size of the email list.
 You have control over all of these.

-Make sure the majority of your email is in HTML and not image or video heavy.
+Make sure the majority of your email is in HTML and not an image or video heavy.
 Visual elements do play an important part in making the email appealing, but too much can trigger ISPs to shuffle the email to the spam folder.
 It is also important to avoid using phrases in the body of your email like "you have provided permission" or "full refund".

-Maintaining a clean list of contacts who have opted in to receiving your emails is the best way to avoid hitting the spam folder.
+Maintaining a clean list of contacts who have opted into receiving your emails is the best way to avoid hitting the spam folder.
 Narrow the size of your contact lists to only those whose interests are relevant to the content.
 Learn more about how to identify interests and create contact lists.